SiliconLabs/wifi_combo_applications/iot-pa-wifi-firmware_update_via_bootloader/readme.md

    **![Figure: EFM32_pin_numbers](resources/readme/EFM32_pin_numbers.png)**

-3. Pin Configurations for EFM32GG11 with RS9116
+3. Pin Configurations for EFM32GG11 with RS9116W.

    **![Figure: pin_connections](resources/readme/connections.PNG)**

    NOTE: For soft-reset configuration, connect the pin 11 on expansion header of EFM32 to the RST_PS pin on J9 header of RS9116 NCP.

 ## Setting up the development environment

-The following section describes how to set up Simplicity Studio IDE in Windows Operating System.
+The following section describes how to set up the Simplicity Studio IDE in Windows Operating System.

 1. Ensure the RS9116 NCP module is pre-loaded with 2.7.0.0.39 firmware (RS9116W.2.7.0.0.39.rps) following the steps mentioned in the [update EVK firmware](https://docs.silabs.com/rs9116-wiseconnect/latest/wifibt-wc-getting-started-with-pc/update-evk-firmware).